The Metrics Your Startup Should Actually Track

 The first is common in very early-stage products.
 The second is common in products that have added analytics reactively — one event for each feature as it shipped, with no coherent framework.

-Here's a framework and the implementation approach that scales from MVP to Series A.
+Here's a framework that scales from MVP to Series A — and the order in which to build it.

 Acquisition: How do people find you?

-- Organic search (SEO), paid ads, direct, referral, social
+- Organic search, paid ads, direct, referral, social

-- Source/medium breakdown for sign-ups specifically (not just visits)
+- Source breakdown for sign-ups specifically — not just visits

 Activation: Do new users reach a meaningful experience?